Chart Color Schemes

 Yarrawarrah's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low across both younger and older age cohorts

-Prevalence of common health conditions is quite low across both younger and older age cohorts.
-The rate of private health cover is exceptionally high at approximately 59% of the total population (1,631 people).
-The most common medical conditions in the area are arthritis and asthma, impacting 8.9 and 7.9% of residents respectively.
-70.2% of residents declared themselves completely clear of medical ailments, compared to 70.6% across Greater Sydney.
-As of 2021, 20.7% of residents are aged 65 and over (575 people), which is higher than the 18.8% in Greater Sydney.
+Approximately 59% of the total population (1,624 people) has private health cover, which is higher than the 61.6% rate in Greater Sydney.
+The most common medical conditions are arthritis and asthma, affecting 8.9 and 7.9% of residents respectively.
+70.2% of residents declare themselves completely clear of medical ailments, compared to 70.6% across Greater Sydney.
+As of the latest data (2016), 20.7% of residents are aged 65 and over (573 people), which is higher than the 18.8% in Greater Sydney.
 Health outcomes among seniors are above average, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health